mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]throttle**

 	Configures the default thottling setting.
 When throttling is on, MAME attempts to keep the game running at the game's intended speed.
 When throttling is off, MAME runs the game as fast as it can.
-Note that the fastest speed is more often than not limited by your graphics card, especially for older games.
+Note that the fastest speed is more often than not limited by your graphics card, especially for older systems.
 The default is ON (*-throttle*).

 .. _mame-commandline-nosleep: